hubmapconsortium/ingest-validation-tools/docs/codex/README.md

 | required | `True` |

 ### `assay_category`
 Each assay is placed into one of the following 3 general categories: generation of images of microscopic entities, identification & quantitation of molecules by mass spectrometry, and determination of nucleotide sequence.
-TODO: What are the exact strings to expect?

 | constraint | value |
 | --- | --- |